International projects

 Articles and interviews

-Here you will find articles on artists working in or in connection with Dansverkstæðið; dancers, choreographers, performance artists and more.
+Here below you will find articles on artists that worked in or in connection with Dansverkstæðið; dancers, choreographers, performance artists and more.

-The articles are written in English by project manager Rex Beckett.
+The articles are written by project manager Rex Beckett in 2021.

 Expectations & Desires: Steinunn Ketilsdóttir Discusses The Practice Performed